A $2.7 million capital campaign to help a singular school

 Please Consider A Gift

-Remember: there are many different ways to give to this campaign.
+There are many different ways to give to this campaign.
 Within each category of giving there are innumerable ways to be generous to SFA.
 To find out more about specific types of giving: restricted gifts, unrestricted gifts, estate giving and more, contact the parish office at (502)456-6394 to request more information or set up an appointment.
-To give right away, simply click the blow button.
+To give right away, simply click the button below.
 St. Francis of Assisi Catholic School thanks you for your generosity!